TroodoNmike/ansible-role-php7-from-source/README.md

-Role Name
+php7-from-source
 =========

 This role is going to install php7 from source.
+You can also include PHP-FPM and OPCache as optional.
+When both are enabled performance is amazing.

+`   ansible-galaxy install TroodoNmike.php7-from-source
+`

+Variables to overwrite can be found in /defaults/main.yml:

+`   php_install_version: "7.0.8"
+`

 Runs well with ubuntu/trusty64